Today's Uranium Price in India — July 15, 2026

 Uranium Price by Weight

 Today's Uranium rate is Sixteen Rupees per gram.
-At this rate, 10 grams of Uranium costs One Hundred and Fifty Nine Rupees.
+At this rate, 10 grams of Uranium costs One Hundred and Sixty Five Rupees.

 | Unit | Weight | Price (INR) | Price in Words |